-Bank Windhoek Limited (the Issuer) intends to issue notes from time to time (the Notes) under the ZAR5,000,000,000,000,000,000,000 Note Programme (the Programme) on the basis set out in the Amended and Restated Programme Memorandum dated 30 April 2019, as amended and restated from time to time (the Programme Memorandum).
+Bank Windhoek Limited (the "Issuer") intends to issue notes from time to time (the "Notes") under the ZAR5,000,000,000/NAD5,000,000 Note Programme (the "Programme") on the basis set out in the Amended and Restated Programme Memorandum dated 30 April 2019, as amended and restated from time to time (the "Programme Memorandum").
 The Notes may be issued on a continuing basis and be placed by one or more of the Dealers specified in the section headed "Summary of Programme" under the Programme Memorandum and any additional Dealer appointed under the Programme from time to time by the Issuer, which appointment may be for a specific issue or on an ongoing basis.

-The specific aggregate nominal amount, the status, maturity, interest rate, or interest rate formula and dates of payment of interest, purchase price to be paid to the Issuer, any terms for redemption or other special terms, currency or currencies, form and denomination of Notes, information as to financial exchange listings and the names of the dealers, underwriters or agents in connection with the sale of Notes being offered at a particular time will be set forth or referred to in the terms and conditions contained in the Programme Memorandum (the Terms and Conditions), read together with the pricing supplement applicable to any Notes (the Applicable Pricing Supplement and this information statement).
+The specific aggregate nominal amount, the status, maturity, interest rate, or interest rate formula and dates of payment of interest, purchase price to be paid to the Issuer, any terms for redemption or other special terms, currency or currencies, form and denomination of Notes, information as to financial exchange listings and the names of the dealers, underwriters or agents in connection with the sale of Notes being offered at a particular time will be set forth or referred to in the terms and conditions contained in the Programme Memorandum (the "Terms and Conditions"), read together with the pricing supplement applicable to any Notes (the "Applicable Pricing Supplement").